ag-warscheid/Tb_PMP_Inventory/README.md

 ## How to run
-- Save and extract the txt folder inside the folder ''data'' -create a 'results' and 'plots' folder
+- Save and extract the txt folder inside the folder ''data'' -create a 'results' and 'marker_list' folder
-- With autoprot installed, run the jupyter notebooks in numeric order
+- With autoprot installed, run the jupyter notebook 'TbGMP_script_data_processing.ipynb'

 ## How to get help
 If something does not work as expected, please reach out to us via the GitHub issues function.